-The Strategic Factor Allocation Fund may engage in cross hedging by using forward contracts in one currency to hedge against fluctuations in the value of securities denominated or quoted in a different currency if the Investment Adviser determines that there is a pattern or correlation between the two currencies.
+The Fund may engage in cross-hedging by using forward contracts in one currency to hedge against fluctuations in the value of securities quoted or denominated in a different currency if the Fund's investment adviser determines that there is a pattern of correlation between the two currencies.
 In addition, the Fund may enter into foreign currency transactions to seek a closer correlation between the Fund's overall currency exposure and the currency exposure of the Fund's performance benchmark.
-The Fund will not enter into a forward contract with a term greater than one year.
+The Fund will not enter into a forward contract with a term of greater than one year.